ezzarghili/recaptcha-go/README.md

 ### Run Tests

 Use the standard go means of running test.
-You can also check examples of usable in the tests.
+You can also check examples of usage in the tests.

 ```bash
 go test